ChrisLTD/ChrisLTD.com/_posts/2014-04-17-qunit-testing-ajax.md

 ![QUnit example test passed](/blog/images/2014/04/qunit-example.png)

-## AJAX test
+## Ajax test

-Above your example test, add this `asyncTest` that will pull in `test-response.html` through AJAX and read the `<title>` tag of the page.
+Above your example test, add this `asyncTest` that will pull in `test-response.html` through [jQuery’s Ajax helper](https://api.jquery.com/jQuery.ajax/) and read the `<title>` tag of the page.
 If the title matches ‘Test Page’ we know it’s working properly:

 {% highlight js %}
-asyncTest('AJAX tests', function(){
+asyncTest('Ajax tests', function(){
 	expect(1); // we have one async test to run

 	var xhr = $.ajax({